NA committee to address inclusion of PWDs in upcoming census

 -

-NA committee to address inclusion of PWDs in upcoming censusBy Myra ImranFebruary 17, 2017Print : Islamabad
+NA committee to address inclusion of PWDs in upcoming censusBy Myra ImranFebruary 17, 2017Print : National

 Secretary Ministry of Human Rights Rabiya Javeri Agha suggested including a separate page in the main census form to collect quantified data on PWDs so that policies can be made and resources can be allocated according to the ground situation.
 The committee members recommended to forward the recommendation to the relevant department and vowed the take up the issue at all forums.